-We will NOT be providing loose control descriptions at the event, but once courses are finalised we will provide PDF versions here, so that you can print your own control descriptions at home before you travel to the event.
+We will NOT be providing loose control descriptions at the event.
+A PDF version is available here, so that you can print your own control descriptions at home before you travel to the event.

 This event is not suitable for dogs.
 Dogs are not allowed on urban courses.

 Two portable toilet units will be set up in Riverside Park near to download/dibber collection.
 There will not be any toilets at the urban start.
 Please go before you arrive!